graciellehigino/ms_range_interactions/manuscript.md

 herbivores are the main connection between plant resources (directly limited by environmental conditions) and predators [@Dobson2009FooStr; @Scott2018RolHer], the range of a predator (omnivore or carnivore) depends on the overlapping ranges of its herbivore preys.
-If sections of a predator's range does not overlap with at least one of its prey it will become disconnected from primary producers, and therefore we would not expect the predator to occur in this area.
+If sections of a predator's range do not overlap with at least one of its prey it will become disconnected from primary producers, and therefore we would not expect the predator to occur in this area.